Discretization of Liouville type nonautonomous equations preserving integrals: Statements of the results

-In cases 4 and 7, $y$-integrals depend on the variables $x$ and $y$.
-We consider these special nonautonomous cases once again, allowing explicit $n$-dependence of $n$-integral and function $f$, and obtain new semi-discrete chains.
-In the theorem below we give semi-discrete versions of the equations (4) and (7) from the Goursat list.
+In cases IV and VII the $y$-integrals depend on the variables $x$ and $y$.
+We consider these special nonautonomous cases, allowing explicit $n$-dependence of $n$-integral and of the function $f$, and obtain some new semi-discrete chains.